hfwang132/hfwang132.github.io/content/posts/Post_20251102_高精度时间测量-TDC-Time-Tagger-原理和结构分析/index.en.md

 ---
-title: "High-Precision Time Measurement—Principles and Structural Analysis of TDC / Time Tagger"
+title: "High-Precision Time Measurement—Analysis of TDC / Time Tagger Principles and Architecture"
 date: 2025-11-02T12:53:03+08:00
 draft: false
 math: true
 originalURL: "https://zhuanlan.zhihu.com/p/1967603349005248271"
-author: "像牛一样的猫"
+author: "Haifei"
+tags: ["Time Tagger", "TDC"]
+categories: ["EECS"]
 ---

 ## 1. What Is a TDC / Time Tagger?

-A Time-to-Digital Converter (TDC) is essentially a highly precise timer (with picosecond-level resolution) that assigns a high-precision timestamp (Timestamp) to every input pulse signal.
+A Time-to-Digital Converter (TDC) is essentially an extremely precise timer (at the picosecond level) that assigns a high-precision timestamp (Timestamp) to every input pulse signal.

 Therefore, a TDC is also called a Time Tagger, where “Tag” means assigning a timestamp.

-TDC / Time Tagger is at the core of experiments such as Hong-Ou-Mandel interference and fluorescence lifetime measurements; one could say that quantum optics experiments can hardly do without it.
+TDCs / Time Taggers are central to experiments such as Hong-Ou-Mandel interference and fluorescence lifetime measurements; it can be said that quantum optics experiments can hardly do without them.

-## 2. Structure of a TDC
+## 2. TDC Architecture

-The overall structure of a TDC is very simple, as shown below:
+The overall architecture of a TDC is very simple, as shown below:

 {{< figure src="images/v2-c136336af8c23e0bf7d17c82f9d0cb1e_r.png" >}}

-Structure of a TDC / Time Tagger.
-Image source: author
+Architecture of a TDC / Time Tagger.
+Image source: created by the author

 Each channel of a TDC is connected to a comparator.
-The comparator is responsible for converting the input analog pulse signal into a digital pulse signal.
-The FPGA assigns high-precision timestamps to these digital pulses and transmits them to the host computer for post-processing via protocols such as USB / Ethernet.
+The comparator converts the input analog pulse signal into a digital pulse signal.
+The FPGA assigns high-precision timestamps to these digital pulses and transfers them to the host computer for post-processing via protocols such as USB / Ethernet.

-> Of course, if the chip design capabilities are strong enough, the FPGA can also be replaced with a custom ASIC (application-specific integrated circuit).
+> Of course, if the chip-design capability is strong enough, the FPGA can also be replaced with a custom ASIC (application-specific integrated circuit).

-Taking the Time Tagger from Swabian Instruments as an example, its internal design consists of a core board (equipped with an FPGA) + a baseboard (equipped with comparators).
-The advantage of this design is that it facilitates testing and offers strong scalability.
+Taking the Swabian Instruments Time Tagger as an example, its internal design consists of a core board (carrying the FPGA) + a baseboard (carrying the comparators).
+The advantage of this design is that it is easy to test and highly scalable.

 {{< figure src="images/v2-0c01ce9b28ce5eb64b763f060c59bd36_1440w.png" >}}